Cleod9/importjs/README.md

 ### Dependencies/Inheritance with OOPS.js ###

-Let's do some dependency/inheritance stuff to demonstrate how the loading order of these two packages will not matter anymore thanks to ImportJS!
+Let's do some dependency/inheritance stuff to demonstrate how the loading order of these two modules will not matter anymore thanks to ImportJS!

 ```javascript
 //Child Module